Alex Bregman Player Props: Astros vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox pitching staff ranked eighth in MLB last season with a collective nine strikeouts per nine innings.
+- The White Sox pitching staff ranked eighth in the big leagues last season with a collective nine strikeouts per nine innings.

 - The White Sox's 3.96 team ERA ranked 16th across all MLB pitching staffs.